igordanchenko/react-photo-album/docs/documentation.md

 ### Container

 You can customize the photo album `div` container through the `render.container` prop.
-Your implementation must forward `ref` attribute to the underlying container element.
+Your implementation must forward the `ref` attribute to the underlying container element.

 ```tsx